jboyer87/Common/README.md

 # Common

-A collection of my common files and editor configs
+A collection of my common files, editor configs, and other application setups.